 Seller represents and warrants that in compliance with the Lacey Act, 16 U.S.C.
 3371 et seq., all wood, wood fiber, chips, wood pulp, paper and paperboard products, or other plants, plant products or derivatives thereof (collectively, “Plants”) comprising all or part of, or an ingredient in, the Goods sold in these Documents were harvested, taken, possessed, transported and sold in compliance with the laws of the countries in which the Plants were harvested, taken, possessed, transported or sold.
 For Plants sourced in the United States, such laws include all federal, state and other applicable laws.

-23. WOOD FIBER CHAIN OF CUSTODY.
-If any of the Goods supplied under this PO has a wood fiber component intended for incorporation into a product sold by PCA, then PCA and Seller incorporate the supplemental terms and conditions set out in the Addendum for Wood Fiber Goods, posted to: http://www.packagingcorp.com/addendum-for-wood-fiber-goods to be integrated with the terms and conditions set out here in this PO.
+24. WOOD FIBER CHAIN OF CUSTODY.
+If any of the Goods supplied under this PO has a wood fiber component intended for incorporation into a product sold by PCA, then PCA and Seller incorporate and make a part of this PO the supplemental terms and conditions set out in the Addendum to Terms and Conditions for Purchase of Wood Fiber Goods, a copy of which can be found at www.packagingcorp.com/doing-business-with-pca.

 To download a PDF of this document, please click here.